guanegonzalez/MSDS692-Final_Project-Vanessa_Gonzalez/README.md

 The data used was extracted from the University Database using IBM Cognos as the tool to query the database.
 Data from 2008 to 2018 was used.
 Two data sets were created; One with grades for courses in the math and CS sequences all CS students are required to take for graduation, and another set with the dates when these courses were taken.
 Both data sets also contained variables describing if the students graduated from CS or if they left the program.
 A variable was included to describe if the students graduated in four years from CS or if they changed major from the major they changed to.

-### Observations on the Quality and cleaning of the Data
+### Observations on the Quality and Cleaning of the Data
 It was observed in both data sets that to show all the variables needed more than one table from the database was needed.
 Not all tables resided in the same Cognos packages so further mergers were necessary.
 Merges were performed utilizing Tableau with the student ID as the item for linking the separate data files.
 Further changes and cleaning were necessary:
 * Academic period format had to be changed from year-period to year-month.